DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go/go-usage.md

 This helps to protect your code against unexpected types being returned from the server.
 To avoid confusion when testing new variables, make sure you're using the correct type for the defaultValue parameter.

-To access the full Variable Object use `client.Variable(user, "my-variable-key", "test")` instead.
+To access the full Variable Object use `devcycleClient.Variable(user, "my-variable-key", "test")` instead.
 This will return a `Variable` object containing the `key`, `value`, `type`, `defaultValue`, `isDefaulted` fields.
 The same rules apply for the `value` field as above for `VariableValue`.